teoshibin/COMP2042_CW_hcyst2/README.md

 # Frogger :frog:

-[frogger](https://en.wikipedia.org/wiki/Frogger) is an arcade game developed  in 1980's by [Konami](https://en.wikipedia.org/wiki/Konami) a japanese company.
+[frogger](https://en.wikipedia.org/wiki/Frogger) is an arcade game developed in the 1980s by [Konami](https://en.wikipedia.org/wiki/Konami) a japanese company.
 This will be a refurbished version of frogger.
 The focus of this repo will mainly be improving gameplay and adding features to the game while still keeping the original theme intact.